 In addition, if your ribs are stiff and your ability to rotate from your waist when sitting is restricted, the way in which your whole arm moves when you turn to reach for something or turn to reverse your car for example, will be distorted.

-How to manage an acute pain
+Managing an acute pain

 Acute injuries arising as a direct result of a particular event (prolonged gripping, heavy lifting etc) is best managed in the first instance by applying ice over the affected area (frozen peas over a dry tea towel to avoid ice burns to the skin for 5-10 minutes on the affected area).